AlGepe/OmniSnippets_JS/docs/generalTips/trello/instruction.rst

 .. _instructionLinkDescription:
 .. figure:: instruction_link_description.png
+  :width: 100%
   :alt: A link to the calculator in Trello's card description.
   :align: center

   A link to the calculator in Trello's card description.